sawyerf/youtube-sm/README.md

 - [Screenshots](#screenshots)

 ## Description
-Youtube_subscription_manager is an alternative to youtube.com to recover your subscriptions without requires an account.
+Youtube_subscription_manager is an alternative to youtube.com to recover your subscriptions without requires an account *(You can also recover the videos of other platform).*

 It can gather informations about every video in a playlist, a channel or your subsciption feed and outputs it as a html page, a detailed list or a list of links.

 ## Installation
 1. Clone the project: `git clone https://github.com/sawyerf/Youtube_suscription_manager.git`